You realize what that sentence just said, right?

 Every single damn time.

 I know that approach to content can be unpopular, especially if it is not done from the very beginning.
 I've been through cumbersome analysis of content, trying to figure out what text is going to be appropriate for a snippet.
 My mindset is to, therefore, think about snippets and content reuse during the actual act of writing content.
 That means as I'm writing, the second time I want to write the same text I know I wrote elsewhere, I create a snippet.

-Today, what got me on this train in my brain is the Carbonite documentation.
-I installed it earlier this morning and selected the y: external hard drive (EHD) to be backed up.
+What gets me on my pedestal is when I see documentation that begs for content reuse.
+I installed Carbonite and selected the y: external hard drive (EHD) to be backed up.
 Then I selected a second EHD to be backed up and got an error message.
 I went to the Carbonite documentation to research whether I can specify more than one EHD.
 I found that no, I can only back up a single EHD.

 I read this information in two different Support articles.
 By comparing and contrasting the content, it struck a sensitive subject: two versions of the same content.

 - On this page - https://support.carbonite.com/articles/Personal-Windows-External-Network-and-USB-Drives - the content is written like this: